If you have litter trained your bunny it can be very disappointing if they suddenly without any reason start peeing on your carpet.

 If this is the case, make sure your bunny has easy access to their litter tray without having to climb over high sides or obstacles to get there.

 If your bunny seems to have forgotten its litter training and suddenly starts peeing on your carpet this can be really upsetting and unfortunately even though it's easy to do, telling them off for doing this will probably not stop them.

 Only use discipline when you catch your bunny in the act or any telling off will be wasted.
-If it's a second afterwards they won't associate the punishment with what they are doing, and it will be wasted.
+If it is a second afterwards, they will not associate the punishment with what they are doing, and it will be wasted.

 Never shout at, scare or hit your bunny as this sort of overreaction won't discourage them and in the long run can make them timid, antisocial or even aggressive towards you.

 The best way to let your bunny know it's not allowed to do something is by saying their name followed by a firm NO!
 Then take them somewhere you can leave them while you tidy up the mess.

 When your bunny is safely out the way you will then need to clean up and make sure you remove any scent where the accident happened or your bunny will want to keep going back to this spot and add to it.

 If it's just some poops then toss these in the litter try and give the surface a quick spray with some fabric freshener.

 If it's a pee stain then it's important to soak out any mess and again treat surfaces with a fabric freshener.